-The simplified acquisition procedures set forth in this Department of Veterans Affairs Acquisition Regulation (VAAR) part apply to the acquisition of health-care resources consisting of commercial services or the use of medical equipment or space.
-These procedures shall be used in conjunction with the Federal Acquisition Regulation (FAR) and other parts of the VAAR.
-However, when a policy or procedure in the FAR or another part of the VAAR differs from the procedures contained in this part, this part shall apply.
+The simplified acquisition procedures set forth in this part apply to the acquisition of health-care resources consisting of commercial services or the use of medical equipment or space.
+These procedures shall be used in conjunction with the FAR and other parts of the VAAR.
+When a policy in the FAR or parts of the VAAR is inconsistent with a policy in this part, the policy in part 873 takes precedence.
 These procedures contain more flexibility than provided in the FAR or elsewhere in the VAAR.
 (38 U.S.C.
-8153)
+8151-8153)

 Commercial service means a service, except construction exceeding $2,000 and architect-engineer services, that is offered and sold competitively in the commercial marketplace, is performed under standard commercial terms and conditions, and is procured using firm-fixed price contracts.
 (38 U.S.C.
 8153)